jefvdb/boilerplate_docker_compose/README.md

 ### web

 Runs a standard nginx with `/web/default.conf` as its config, serving from `/web/www`.
+You'll need to change the `localhost` in there to your hostname.

-It bumps normal traffic to HTTPS and forwards app traffic to the app servers.
+It bumps any plaintext traffic to HTTPS and forwards app traffic to the app servers.

 #### letsencrypt